US-Canada border towns assess damage from devastating floods

 “I’m feeling much better today than last night,” Braun said, although he cautioned the danger had not passed.

-Fast-rising water levels on the Sumas River in Washington state on Tuesday overwhelmed rescuers in Abbotsford, where 1,100 homes were evacuated.
-Those residents joined thousands of others in the province who were forced from their homes by floods or landslides starting Sunday night.
+Those evacuated in Abbotsford joined thousands of others in the province who were forced from their homes by floods or landslides starting Sunday night.

-Braun said Tuesday that impassable highways were creating havoc as authorities tried to get people to evacuation sites.

-On Facebook, the City of Sumas said Wednesday that water levels were continuing to drop and it looked like the community wouldn't be affected by the situation in Abbotsford.
-It said crews were working hard to clear roads and return power to parts of town still without.
+On Facebook, the City of Sumas said Wednesday that water levels were continuing to drop and it looked like the community wouldn't be affected by additional potential flooding in Abbotsford.
+It said crews were working hard to clear roads and return power to some parts of town.

 “These families and businesses need our prayers and support as we start the process of cleanup and rebuilding over the next few days,” the city said in another Facebook post.

-Southwest of Sumas, Washington, a 59-year-old man from Everson identified by police Tuesday as Jose Garcia remained missing after his truck was swept into a flooded field and he had been clinging to a tree.
+British Columbia Premier John Horgan declared a state of emergency Wednesday following the unprecedented flooding.

+In Washington's Whatcom County, home to Sumas, the county sheriff's office said on Facebook that authorities and search crews on Wednesday had located a body believed to be a 59-year-old man who had last been seen clinging to a tree after his truck was swept into a flooded field in the town of Everson.

-In the city Ferndale, also southwest of Sumas, officials on Tuesday urged people in homes and businesses to evacuate in an area near the rising Nooksack River.
-Bystanders near the town's main street rescued a man Tuesday who mistakenly drove into floodwaters.
-The half-dozen people waded into waters up to their chests and pushed the floating car to drier ground.
+In the city Ferndale, also southwest of Sumas, officials had urged people in homes and businesses Tuesday to evacuate near the rising Nooksack River and bystanders had rescued a man who had driven into floodwaters by mistake.

-The rains were caused by an atmospheric river — a huge plume of moisture extending over the Pacific and into Washington, Oregon and British Columbia.
+Evacuation notices were rescinded Wednesday and the flood warning had ended by Wednesday afternoon.
+Southwest of Ferndale, authorities said Wednesday that all routes off the Lummi Peninsula, home to the Lummi Nation, were closed because of water over the roads.

+Officials in the city of Bellingham said only a few roads there remained closed on Wednesday because of flooding and officials were also assessing damage.

-About 5.57 inches (14.14 centimeters) of rain fell at Bellingham International Airport from Saturday through Monday, Nov.
-15. The normal monthly rain total is 5.2 inches (13.2 centimeters) for November, according to National Weather Service data.
+More rain fell in Bellingham from Saturday through Monday — about 5.57 inches (14.14 centimeters) — than normally falls there during all of November, according to National Weather Service data.
+The normal monthly rain total is 5.2 inches (13.2 centimeters) for November, the weather agency said.

+Transportation officials on Washington's Olympic Peninsula — where the Coast Guard earlier in the week rescued 10 people stranded by floodwaters — on Wednesday were also assessing conditions and clearing debris from roads.

+Officials said Wednesday that in the far northwest corner of the peninsula, people on the Makah Reservation have been prevented from leaving or entering because of landslides on nearby highways, The Seattle Times reported.

 Baumann reported from Bellingham, Washington.

-Note: This story has been updated to correct the name of the mayor of Sumas, Washington.